Vehicle theft – one stolen every six minutes

 An insured will be sent the ‘CMA guide’, explaining our involvement and how they can help to progress their claim.
 Concurrently, we investigate each claim’s multiple facets preinterview.
 The client’s preference of face-to-face, telephone interview or ‘managed conversation’ will then be arranged with the insured.
 Calls are recorded and securely stored.

-For lower value claims, we provide a scheme that focuses on managing the claim outcome based on available information and financial considerations.
-Frequently, our immediate assessment of the data, and the knowledge we will monitor the stolen status, makes a client’s decision straightforward.
+Frequently, our immediate assessment of the data, and the knowledge we will monitor the stolen status, makes the decision straightforward.

 The real cost

 It was our Freedom of Information Act (FoIA) request which led to the Home Office publishing a shocking new statistic: 101,198 vehicles were stolen in England and Wales alone in 2021, more than double the widely reported 48,000.
 But the number of offences is just one facet.
 To understand the situation, you need to factor in:

 - The increased values of vehicles,